 - Fry the remaining mini corn cobs.

-- After frying all the corn cobs, put them in the large mixing bowl with the seasoning mix.
+- After frying all the corn cobs, please put them in a large bowl with the seasoning mix.
 Drizzle two tablespoons of oil over the top of the corn and toss well to coat.

 - Serve immediately in a basket or bowl.